Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 Let us not forget our roots - maybe one day we can find a way to build a dynamic-width hardware register!

-**Phrases** - A phrase is a _slice_ of measurements, allowing the storage of arbitrary lengths of binary information that's not limited to the host architecture's bit-width.
+**Phrases** - A phrase is a _slice_ of measurements, allowing the storage of arbitrary lengths of binary information that's not limited to the host architecture's `word` width.

 **Passages** - A passage is a single logical _transformation_ of binary information (we'll get to that later.)